larsgw/svm/README.md

 # SVM

-SVM is an SVG-like XML-based 3d model format, meant for conversion to HTML+CSS3D models, and, in the future, WebGL.
+SVM is an SVG-like XML-based 3D model format, meant for conversion to HTML+CSS3D models, and, in the future, WebGL.

 The first version is still in development.
 Here are the current features:

 * Solids:
   * cubes
-  * spheres (not optimised yet)
+  * spheres
-  * regular prisms and cylinder approximations (max 12 sides, configurable)
+  * regular prisms and cylinder approximations (max 20 sides, max configurable)
-  * regular pyramids and cone approximations (max 12 sides, configurable)
+  * regular pyramids and cone approximations (max 20 sides, max configurable)
-  * regular, right [frustums](https://en.wikipedia.org/wiki/Frustum) (max 12 sides, configurable)
+  * regular, right [frustums](https://en.wikipedia.org/wiki/Frustum) (max 20 sides, max configurable)
-  * irregular concave and convex prisms (based on SVG paths, in progress)
+  * irregular concave and convex prisms (based on SVG paths)
 * Planes:
   * rectangles
-  * curves (based on SVG paths, in progress)
+  * curves (based on SVG paths)
 * Other:
   * Groups with names
 * Transformation for each shape, plane or group